 It is necessary to investigate any premises liability personal injury claim to determine who is truly liable.
 This can involve speaking to witnesses who saw the incident occur, looking at any incident report that may exist, and looking at the weather reports from the day in question if the incident was related to the weather.
 It will also involve looking at any police reports that may have been filed and viewing your medical records for evidence of the actual injury and a better understanding of that injury.

-If you have been injured on someone else’s property, and you want to find out if you may have a valid premises liability personal injury claim, contact the Elrod Pope Law Firm for a free consultation.
+If you have been injured on someone else’s property, and you want to find out if you may have a valid premises liability personal injury claim, contact the Elrod Pope Accident & Injury Attorneys for a free consultation.
 Our skilled Chester, South Carolina personal injury lawyers will review your case, look at the evidence, and help you to establish liability.
 We’ll then take you through the process of filing a personal injury claim and/or litigating the case.
 The sooner you get in touch, the sooner we can get started on your premises liability claim and avoid running out the statute of limitations.
 Give us a call today, and get the advice and guidance that you require.